-- payments in the transaction or scheme are dependent on the performance of the exposure or the pool of exposures; and - (b) the subordination of tranches determines the distribution of losses during the ongoing life of the transaction or scheme.
+- payments in the transaction or scheme are dependent on the performance of the exposure or the pool of exposures; and - (b) the subordination of tranches determines the distribution of losses during the ongoing life of the transaction or scheme securitisations, the activities of which are limited to those appropriate to accomplish that objective, the structure of which is intended to isolate the obligations of the SSPE from those of the originator".

-The transactions falling within the "specialised lending" exception (as described in article 147(8) of the Regulation (EU) 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms) are not subject to the Securitisation Regulation, even if the above conditions are satisfied.
+The transactions falling within the "specialised lending" exception (as described in Article 147(8) of the Regulation (EU) No. 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms) are not subject to the Securitisation Regulation, even if the above conditions are satisfied.

-In addition, it has to be assessed whether any of the involved entities may be considered as a securitisation special purpose entity (SSPE) for the purpose of the Securitisation Regulation.
-According to article 2 of the Securitisation Regulation, an SSPE is defined as "a corporation, trust or other entity, other than an originator or sponsor, established for the purpose of carrying out one or more securitisations, the activities of which are limited to those appropriate to accomplish that objective, the structure of which is intended to isolate the obligations of the SSPE from those of the originator".
+In addition, it must be assessed whether any of the involved entities may be considered a securitisation special purpose entity (SSPE) for the purpose of the Securitisation Regulation.
+According to Article 2 of the Securitisation Regulation, an SSPE is defined as "a corporation, trust or other entity, other than an originator or sponsor, established for the purpose of carrying out one or more